rr-manoj-dobbali/sql-style-guide/README.md

 - For the sake of consistency across all the queries, lets use `join` instead of `inner join`
 - Use `--` for inline single line comments
 - Use `/* */` for multi line comments
+- Use single quotes for variable values, in where conditions, case statements etc

 ## OTHER SPECIFIC EXAMPLES